The Crane

 REFERENCES

-Below are some references of the collective imaginary regarding projects that have characteristics similar to the "Crane Village".
+Below are some references of the collective imaginary regarding projects that have characteristics similar to the "Crane Village" concept.

 Actually, when I imagined Crane Village in 2007, but also when I reworked it in 2014, I didn't have any of the following projects in mind.
 In fact, I had started from something completely different.